tonymarkel/oci-tf-dns-private-views/README.md

 * Existing VCNs
 * Existing Subnets
 * [Policy to allow manage for dns-family](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/dnspolicyreference.htm)

+## Assumptions
+* VCNs, subnets, and subsequent private DNS resolvers reside in a single compartment.
+* This works for a simgle tenancy

 ## Directions:
 * Copy the code locally